cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

    packages and click Next.
 When downloaded clock on them to complete the setup

-   TODO: COOPER this seems incomplete is this correct.
+   - [ ] TODO: Cooper, this seems incomplete is this correct.
 I changed it as previous install instructions were also incomplete.

    > ```